istevens/stam_confirmation_bias/article.rst

 Confirmation bias is one of many cognitive biases which affect how we reason.
 Unlike a leaning or a slant, like left- or right-wing bias, cognitive biases are the result of involuntary mental "short-cuts".
-[Brief example] These short-cuts may have helped our ancestors quickly tell a friend from a foe, but they impede logic and accuracy necessary in our modern world.
+For example, we often use stereotypes to fill in details – often inaccurately — about a member of a specific group.
+These short-cuts may have helped our ancestors quickly tell a friend from foe, but they impede logic and accuracy necessary in our modern world.
 [NELSON2015]_

-While there are many cognitive biases, confirmation bias likely does us the most harm.
-It leads us to hold false beliefs with a confidence greater than evidence can justify.
+While there are many cognitive biases, one particular bias likely does us the most harm: confirmation bias.
+Confirmation bias leads us to hold false beliefs with a confidence greater than evidence can justify.
 [NICKERSON1998]_ Those affected will often misinterpret new information as supporting a previously-held belief.
 [RABIN1999]_ In this way, confirmation bias tricks us into accepting untruths and nurtures them until we are certain they are true.
+For example, thanks to confirmation bias we may readily observe and recall unusual behaviours in people from distinct ethnicities.
+This tendency, left unchecked, can contribute to racist stereotypes.
+[NICKERSON1998]_

 Before confirmation bias had a name, people were thought to be largely rational.
 Any errors in judgment were often blamed on weak reasoning.
 [LARRICK2004]_ In his recount of the Peloponnesian War, Thucydides (460BC-395BC) called confirmation bias a "habit"::

     "… for it is a habit of mankind to entrust to careless hope what they long for, and to use sovereign reason to thrust aside what they do not fancy."

 Sir Francis Bacon (1561-1626) was more inclined to treat confirmation bias as a trick of the mind::

     "The human understanding when it has once adopted an opinion (either as being the received opinion or as being agreeable to itself) draws all things else to support and agree with it."

 It wasn't until 1960, when psychologist Peter Wason performed his first selection experiment, that confirmation bias was studied and named.

-Wason's experiment was simple: present a subject with three numbers (ie.
+Wason's experiment was simple: present a person with three numbers (ie.
 2-4-6), and ask him/her to identify a rule for the three numbers.
-The subjects were then asked to pick three other numbers which fit their supposed rule, and were told whether their numbers fit the actual rule.
-Although the actual rule was "any ascending sequence", subjects would often come up with rules specific to the initial triplet (eg. "numbers increasing by two") and would often only pick triplets which confirmed their rule, never triplets which would show it to be wrong.
+That person was then asked to pick three other numbers which fit his/her supposed rule, and were told whether their numbers fit the actual rule.
+Although the actual rule was "any ascending sequence", people would often come up with rules specific to the initial triplet (eg. "numbers increasing by two") and would often only pick triplets which confirmed their rule (eg. 9-11-13), never triplets which would show it to be wrong (eg. 9-10-11).
 As we will learn later, improper selection of evidence is one tendency which contributes to confirmation bias.

-Since Wason's experiment, many studies have shown that not only do we hold systematic biases, they are robust to corrective measures.
-[LARRICK2004]_ We as individuals are largely unaware of our own confirmation bias.
-Worse, although our reasoning about information is sometimes subject to bias, supporting existing beliefs, we rationally apply that information to our own state of the world.
-Ignorant to our own bias, further reasoning with our beliefs is tainted.
-While our bias-influenced reasoning may be internally coherent, it results in sub-optimal decisions.
-As we are unaware we are holding a biased view of the world yet feel we are being rational, we can become over-confident in our beliefs, and further reinforce our bias.
+Since Wason's experiment, many studies have shown that not only do we hold systematic biases, they can be difficult to correct.
+[LARRICK2004]_ We may not even know about our own confirmation bias.
+Worse, although our reasoning about information may be biased, we rationally apply that data to our own state of the world.
+Our bias is hidden from us because we feel we're being reasonable, but with skewed information.
+This bias-influenced reasoning may make sense to us, but it results in imperfect decisions.
+Once we're ignorant to our bias, we may become over-confident in our beliefs and risk tainting future reasoning, thereby reinforcing our bias.
 [JONES2000]_ [RABIN1999]_

 Why we should care